arqex/fluxify/README.md

 ## Docs
 Fluxify brings all the necessary to start with [flux architecture](https://facebook.github.io/flux/docs/overview.html) immediately: **dispatcher, stores** and **actions**.

+Below it is all the info needed to know how *Fluxify* works.

 ## Dispatcher
 Using Flux architecture your application has a main state and the UI reflects that state.
 When the user interact with the app ( or there are updates from the server ) an action is launched.
 The dispacher broadcasts the action data to the all registered callbacks and they update the application state depending on that data.